israel-dryer/ttkbootstrap/docs/widgets/button.rst

 Style configuration
 ===================
 Use the following classes, states, and options when configuring or modifying a new ttk button style.
+Or, :ref:`create a new theme <tutorial:create a new theme>` using TTK Creator if you want to change the default color scheme.

 Class names
 -----------